Do you want to add value to your retirement budget? And stay mentally and physically active in retirement? Then, vegetable gardening is your answer!

 If you’ve never had a vegetable garden, you may think it’s not worth it.
 It costs money to buy seeds, starter plants, soil, and garden implements.

 It’s hard work, requiring digging and weeding – often in hot, scorching sunshine; not to mention the fact that grocery stores carry just about any vegetable imaginable.

-For the small initial investment you’ll make to start a humble garden, you will have free food for an entire growing season, if not longer.
+But, for the small initial investment to start a humble garden, you will have free food for an entire growing season, if not longer.

-Once you discover the benefits of vegetable gardening, you will be hooked!
+Once you realize the many benefits of vegetable gardening, you will be hooked!

 Lots of us cringe at the thought of what goes on with our food before it gets to market.
 When you are the gardener, you are in control.
 You make the decision whether or not to spray pesticides on your crops.
 Plant heirloom seeds that are not genetically modified and know that the vegetables you grow are safe and healthful.